-GARDENING + UPCYCLING WORKSHOP IN BMC SCHOOLS AT MUMBAI
+GARDENING + UPCYCLING WORKSHOP AT BMC SCHOOLS IN MUMBAI

-The great success of the Green School Project has reached many citizens of Powai-Hiranandani that decided to volunteer with us; that’s why the team for this time was made by Sonali and Shruti.
+The great success of the Green School Project has reached many citizens of Powai-Hiranandani who decided to volunteer with us.
+Due to this, the team for the gardening and upcycling workshop consisted of Sonali and Shruti.
 In particular, Sonali is a very talented woman living in Hiranandani that has experience in upcycling.

-At Sangharsh Nagar Municipal School, on Friday 22 September, it took place two workshops: the school is a huge institute situated in a degraded neighborhood, directed by the great job done from the principal Asawari Kilhatkar.
-Since the relevant number of students there, we decided to divide the first group in the morning and the second in the afternoon.
+On Friday, 22 September, two workshops took place at Sangharsh Nagar Municipal School.
+The school is a huge institute situated in a degraded neighborhood, notably directed by the principal, Asawari Kilhatkar.
+Due to the vast number of students, we decided to divide the first group in the morning and the second in the afternoon.

-The first activity can start: skewers, 3 toilet paper rolls, and newspapers.
-We divided the students, around 40 kids of 9 years old, in small groups and we distributed to them newspapers sheets.
-Our aim was to create all together a pencil stand for the class and with the second group a dustbin
+The first activity utilized skewers, 3 toilet paper rolls, and newspapers.
+We divided the students, around 40 kids of 9 years old, in small groups and distributed the supplies to them.
+Our aim was to simultaneously create a pencil stand for the class in the first group and in the second group, a dustbin.

-The children then began rolling around a skewer the newspaper sheet, then cut it into so many pieces, would be used to cover the toilet paper rolls.
+The children then began to roll newspaper sheets around a skewer and cut it into many pieces.
+These will be used to cover the toilet paper rolls.

-A bit of glue, a bit of patience, some color and the pen stand for their class is done!
+A bit of glue, a bit of patience, some color and the pen stand for their class was complete!

-In the second part of the workshops, we continued with the project of the school garden made of plastic containers.
+In the second part of the workshop, we continued with the project of the school garden made of plastic containers.

 We cut the plastic bottles horizontally, vertically and as we liked it.
-The flowers used are as always basil and some flowering one.
+The plants used were basil and some flowering ones.

 Reported by Yasmin